rkuhldude77/myAngular2Proj/README.md

 Using Bootstrap for css.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24. angular-cli has been updated for this project to version 1.3.0

 ## Purpose
 This project was created in an effort to reproduce all of the web design projects required at Salt Lake Community College.